 - Delete applications that you are not using, including old versions of software that remain installed after an upgrade.

-- Update the BIOS on PCs as needed.
-Check with your computer’s manufacturer (e.g., Dell) for information on how to update the BIOS.
+- Update the UEFI (BIOS in older model machines) as needed.
+Check with your computer’s manufacturer (e.g., Dell) for information on updating your UEFI or BIOS.

 3. Secure the data.